Elastohydrodynamics of 3D chemically active filaments

 \section{Introduction}

 Active colloids have a prominent position as self-propelling agents that enable the study of multi-agent systems, called `active matter' \citep{ramaswamy2010mechanics}.
 These canonical systems of active matter serve as micro-engineered analogues of crowds, flocks of birds or bacterial swarms.
 A common propulsion mechanism is phoresis, where particles move in gradients of a surrounding field \citep{Anderson1989}.
 This occurs due to short-range interactions between the particle's surface and the surrounding field that generate an effective slip flow close to the particle's surface, such as solute concentration \citep{GolestanianLiverpoolAjdari2005}, temperature \citep{bickel2013flow} or electric field \citep{nourhani2015self}.
-If the particle also creates gradients in the surrounding propulsive field, then it can self-propel, called autophoresis \citep{Paxton2004}.
+If the particle also creates gradients in the surrounding propulsive field, then it can self-propel; this self-propulsion is called autophoresis \citep{Paxton2004}.

-Chemically active (diffusiophoretic) colloids are microscale particles that swim by converting a solute `fuel' in their environment into propulsive slip flows \citep{GolestanianLiverpoolAjdari2007}.
-The canonical chemically active colloid is the `Janus' particle, which is half active and half inert; typically a rigid sphere, rod, or disk, partially coated in a catalyst, such as platinum, in a surrounding solute such as hydrogen peroxide solution \citep{Howse2007,ebbens2011direct}.
+One class of autophoretic particles are chemically active (diffusiophoretic) colloids, which are microscale particles that swim by converting a solute `fuel' in their environment into propulsive slip flows \citep{GolestanianLiverpoolAjdari2007}.
+The canonical chemically active colloid is the `Janus' particle, which is half active and half inert; typically this takes the form of a rigid sphere, rod, or disk, partially coated in a catalyst, such as platinum, in a surrounding solute such as hydrogen peroxide solution \citep{Howse2007,ebbens2011direct}.
 Differential reaction rates at the particle's surface create surface gradients in the solute concentration; the resulting short-range solute-surface interactions generate pressure gradients in a thin layer that drives slip flows close to the surface that propel the swimmer.